Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Conclusion

 Taken together, these findings form important practical implications.
-They suggest that the deployment of LLMs in subjective decision-making contexts requires careful consideration, as model behavior is influenced by factors such as model scale, alternative ordering, phrasing of decision dilemmas, and the specification of user personas.
-While LLMs can provide structured and interpretable decision outputs, their use as decision-makers should be approached with caution to avoid unintended biases and misalignment with human preferences.
-In future work, we would like to investigate the inclusion of more nuanced persona representations to see if they mitigate the extreme behavior witnessed in the results of Gemini-3-Pro.
-Additionally, future research should investigate whether LLMs systematically overestimate individuals’ willingness to pay in other travel agent settings, such as booking a hotel, or whether this effect is specific to the hotel room case study.
-Finally, an important avenue for further work is the explicit integration of LLMs into a travel-agent pipeline, to assess whether our findings fully generalize to real-world agentic settings.
+We find that LLM-derived WTP values are dependent on the model and can be further shifted depending on the included user context.
+Furthermore, LLMs are highly sensitive to positive framing of features, against which LLMs should be hedged.
+Finally, given the different breackdown cases on which we elaborate throughout the paper, a human-in-the-loop deployment of a travel assistant is more safe than when providing the LLM with full autonomy.
+In future work, we would like to investigate the inclusion of more nuanced persona representations to see if they mitigate the extreme behavior witnessed in the results of Gemini-3.1-Pro.
+Furthermore, a comparison study to a recent human benchmark would provide additional insights into human-LLM preference alignment.
+Additionally, note that the WTP values derived in this paper are average marginal WTP values, rather than explicit switching thresholds.
+Complementary to our research additional analysis into the explicit switching thresholds, as conducted in~\cite{cedro2025cash,FULMAN2025104542} includes an interesting direction for future research.
+A final important avenue for further work is the explicit integration of LLMs into a travel-agent pipeline, to assess whether our findings fully generalize to real-world agentic settings.